locaal-ai/video-transcript-helper/README.md

-# filler-word-video-zapper
+# Video Transcript Helper
+This project contains three scripts:
+- `transcribe.py`: Transcribe a video using AWS Transcribe
-Zap filler words ('uh', 'um') in videos using AWS Transcribe and FFMPEG
+- `clean_video_from_transcription.py`: Zap filler words ('uh', 'um') in videos using FFMPEG
+- `summary_chapters_blog.py`: Generate a summary, video chapters and a blog post

 ## Usage
 Transcribe the video: